kellan/laughingmeme/_posts/asides/2005-12-23-there-are-only-two-hard-things-in-computer-science-cache-invalidation-and-naming-things.md

 ---
 id: 3175
-title: '&#8220;There are only two hard things in Computer Science: cache invalidation and naming things&#8221;'
+title: '"There are only two hard things in Computer Science: cache invalidation and naming things"'
 date: '2005-12-23T15:14:00+00:00'
 author: Kellan
 layout: post